 "I'VE NEVER EXPERIENCED SUCH A SUPPORTIVE ENVIRONMENT; SIP STIMULATES AND CELEBRATES CREATIVITY, ENCOURAGING ME TO PUSH MY LIMITS." — STEPH WEAR, SIP 2012

-Conservation leadership in today’s world means not only delivering on-the-ground results, but also being a visible, articulate thought leader — innovative, interdisciplinary, and able to communicate effectively with a variety of audiences.
-The Nature Conservancy increasingly demands leaders of this caliber to implement and drive its Global Challenges/Global Solutions Framework.
+Conservation leadership in today’s world means not only delivering on-the-ground results, but also being a visible thought leader — innovative, interdisciplinary, and able to communicate effectively with a variety of audiences.
+The Nature Conservancy increasingly demands leaders of this caliber to implement and drive its Conservation by Design strategy.

 The Science Impact Project (SIP) draws together exceptional talent from the Conservancy’s global science staff and cultivates superior leadership and communications skills.
 Through a series of targeted trainings and mentoring, SIP helps Conservancy scientists develop paradigm-shifting ideas on how to best meet today’s greatest conservation challenges — and gives them the tools and strategies to help put them into action.